Development Setup

 JavaScript

-Use make watch for automatic reload on JS file changes.
+Use just watch for automatic reload on JS file changes.
 Otherwise:

 - Run